On 9 May 1988, Queen Elizabeth II – Queen of Australia and Head of the Commonwealth – opened our New Parliament House on Capital Hill in Canberra.

 Australian Conservatives believe there is a better way, where principles are put before politics, and policies are more important than personalities.
 We must bring transparency, accountability and efficiency to government and the Canberra Bubble.

-We should not give a leave pass to the inhabitants and protectors of the Canberra Bubble - an elite set increasingly skewing public policy and discourse to suit their own lives, mindsets and interests.
-Parliament House should never become separate from the concerns of everyday Australians.
+We should not give a leave pass to the inhabitants and protectors of the Canberra Bubble – an elite set increasingly skewing public policy and discourse to suit their own lives, mindsets, suburbs and interests.
+Parliament House should never become separate from the concerns of everyday Australians, away from the chattering cliques of power.

 Share this important information with your family, friends and mates - Like Australian Conservatives on Facebook to stay updated.